Lambda Phi Epsilon: Notable members

+Member and chapter misconduct

-Hazing incidents
+Hazing

 Lambda Phi Epsilon has experienced the most hazing incidents among Asian-American fraternities, including three deaths.
 All deaths occurred in the last 13 years.
 As of 2019, eighteen chapters have been closed.
 Hazing activities include (but are not limited to) knuckle push-ups, consumption of large amounts of alcohol and miscellaneous condiments, tackle football, and calisthenics.

 In 2005, two pledges at separate universities died in hazing incidents.
 In August of that year, UC Irvine student Kenny Luong died after being tackled in a football game that pitted a 10-member pledge group against approximately 40 active members and alumni.
 The game lasted for more than 3 hours and was played without the use of pads.
 Prior to the football game, the pledges were forced to complete vigorous calisthenics such as close-fisted push-ups on gravel; jumping in the air while standing, landing on their chests without using their hands to break their fall; and drinking two gallons of water in one sitting.
 The chapter was officially shut down by UC Irvine in 2007.

 In December 2005, Jack Phoummarath, an 18-year-old at the University of Texas, died from alcohol poisoning in what was described by his family as a hazing incident.
 Three former leaders of the chapter pleaded no contest.
 A settlement was reached with the fraternity for $4.2 million.
 The fraternity organization did not have insurance, and was unable to pay the entire settlement.
 The fraternity later established the Jack Phoummarath Memorial Scholarship in his honor.

 In 2008, The Daily Northwestern, the newspaper of Northwestern University, published an article revealing hazing violations as part of the chapter's pledging process.
 Pledges were forced to drink jugs of liquid believed to be a mixture of ketchup and Tabasco sauce and perform calisthenics all night.
 After an official university hearing, Lambda Phi Epsilon received a four-year suspension from Northwestern.

 In 2013, another fraternity member died at San Francisco State University.
 Eighteen-year-old Peter Tran died due to alcohol poisoning during a "crossing" event at the house.
 The university later expelled Lambda Phi Epsilon from the campus following a full review.